 Question: "Why is idol worship such a powerful temptation?"

 Understanding contemporary idols can help us to understand why they prove to be such a powerful temptation.
-An idol can be anything we place ahead of God in our lives, anything that tugs at our heart more that God does, such as: possessions, careers, relationships, hobbies, sports, entertainment, goals, greed, addictions to alcohol/ drugs/ gambling/ pornography, etc. Many of these things we idolize can be very good, such as relationships or careers.
-Yet Scripture tells us that whatever we do, we are to “do it all for the glory of God” (1 Corinthians 10:31), and that we are to serve God only (Deuteronomy 6:13).
-Unfortunately, God is often nowhere to be found as we zealously pursue our idols.
-Worse yet, the significant amount of time we often spend in these idolatrous pursuits, leaves us with little or no time to spend with the Lord.
+An idol can be anything we place ahead of God in our lives, anything that tugs at our heart more than God does, such as possessions, careers, relationships, hobbies, sports, entertainment, goals, greed, addictions to alcohol/drugs/gambling/pornography, etc. Many of the things we idolize can be very good, such as relationships or careers.
+Yet Scripture tells us that, whatever we do, we are to “do it all for the glory of God” (1 Corinthians 10:31) and that we are to serve God only (Deuteronomy 6:13).
+Unfortunately, God is often shoved out of the way as we zealously pursue our idols.
+Worse yet, the significant amount of time we often spend in these idolatrous pursuits leaves us with little or no time to spend with the Lord.

-Given the recent economic breakdown and ensuing global chaos, many have turned to addictive behaviors, such as drug or alcohol use or even something as innocent as excessive television viewing as a means of temporarily “escaping” a difficult situation or perhaps just the harsh rigors of daily life.
-The Psalmist, however, tells us that those who place their trust in this behavior will, essentially, become spiritually useless (Psalm 115:8).
-We need to place our trust in the lord “who will keep [us] from all harm” (Psalm 121:7), and who has promised to supply us with all of our needs when we trust in Him.
-We also need to remember the words of Paul who teaches us not to be anxious about anything, but rather to pray about everything so the peace of God, which surpasses all understanding, can guard our hearts and our minds (Philippians 4:6-7).
+Given the recent economic breakdown and ensuing global chaos, many have turned to addictive behaviors such as drug or alcohol use or even something as innocent as excessive television viewing as a means of temporarily “escaping” a difficult situation or perhaps just the rigors of daily life.
+The psalmist, however, tells us that those who place their trust in this behavior will, essentially, become spiritually useless (Psalm 115:8).
+We need to place our trust in the Lord “who will keep [us] from all harm” (Psalm 121:7) and who has promised to supply all of our needs when we trust in Him.
+We also need to remember the words of Paul, who teaches us not to be anxious about anything, but rather to pray about everything so the peace of God, which surpasses all understanding, can guard our hearts and our minds (Philippians 4:6–7).

-The joys of this world for which we too often seek will never satisfy the human heart.
+The joys of this world, which we too often seek, will never satisfy the human heart.
 As Solomon beautifully conveys in the book of Ecclesiastes, apart from a right relationship with God, life is futile.
 We were created in God’s image (Genesis 1:27) and designed to worship and glorify Him as He alone is worthy of our worship.
 God has placed “eternity in man’s heart” (Ecclesiastes 3:11), and a relationship with Jesus Christ is the only way to fulfill this longing for eternal life.
-All of our idolatrous pursuits will leave us empty, unsatisfied and, ultimately, on the broad road that Scripture warns us about most people taking, the one that leads to destruction (Matthew 7:13).
+All of our idolatrous pursuits will leave us empty, unsatisfied, and, ultimately, on the broad road that Scripture warns us about most people taking, the one that leads to destruction (Matthew 7:13).

 What are some modern forms of idolatry?